SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ### Tab *Race Strategist*

-Similar to the tab for the *Race Engineer*, the dynamic behaviour of the [Virtual Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist) can be customized.
+Similar as with the tab for the *Race Engineer*, the dynamic behaviour of the [Virtual Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist) can be customized here.
 All options can be chosen independently for each configured simulation game.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%209.JPG)